reservoirpy/reservoirpy/docs/source/user_guide/node.rst

 The state is always a :py:class:`~.numpy.ndarray` vector, of shape ``(1, ndim)``, where ``ndim`` is the dimension of the node internal state.

-To learn how to modify or initialize a node state, see :ref:`state`.
+To learn how to modify or initialize a node state, see :ref:`/user_guide/quickstart.ipynb#Reset-or-modify-reservoir-state`.

 Applying node function and updating state
 -----------------------------------------